allenjack/SAE-NAD/README.md

 # The SAE-NAD model for Point-of-Interest Recommendation
 The implementation of the paper:

-*Chen Ma, Yingxue Zhang, Qinglong Wang, and Xue Liu, "Point-of-Interest Recommendation: Exploiting Self-Attentive Autoencoders with Neighbor-Aware Influence", in the 27th ACM International Conference on Information and Knowledge Management (CIKM 2018)*
+*Chen Ma, Yingxue Zhang, Qinglong Wang, and Xue Liu, "**Point-of-Interest Recommendation: Exploiting Self-Attentive Autoencoders with Neighbor-Aware Influence**", in the 27th ACM International Conference on Information and Knowledge Management (**CIKM 2018**)*

 Arxiv: https://arxiv.org/abs/1809.10770